With action-sports stars as brand ambassadors and a tourist-friendly menu, Tokyo Starfish is one of the brightest retailers in […] Oregon.

 ABOVE TOKYO STARFISH IS A TWO-BEDROOM, ONE-BATH, CANNABIS-FRIENDLY BUD ’N’ BREAKFAST APARTMENT [THE ONLY ONE IN CENTRAL OREGON] THAT CAN BE RENTED.

-“He [Legum] did a great job of taking all of our insane ideas and spitting them out into one cohesive-looking place,” Gray said with a chuckle.
+“He [Legum] did a great job of taking all of our insane ideas and spitting them out into one cohesive-looking place,” Bracelin said with a chuckle.

 The dispensary’s signature attributes aren’t confined to the first floor.
 Located above the shop is a two-bedroom apartment the partners had intended to turn into an office.
-Instead, at Gray’s suggestion, they created Bend’s only bud ’n’ breakfast.
+Instead, they ultimately created Bend’s only bud ’n’ breakfast.
 The spot has been a big hit, he said, and rentals add extra revenue.

-“It was an opportunity to expand the experience of the shop,” noted Gray.
+“It was an opportunity to expand the experience of the shop,” noted Bracelin.
 “People who stay there love it.
 Many want to move in permanently.”

 Although Bend hosts a smattering of professionally run and well-stocked dispensaries, with more on the way, Tokyo Starfish has become not only a local favorite but also a must-visit tourist spot.
 Many local guidebooks encourage tourists to stop in.
 Located near mountain biking trails, fishing pools, and snowboarding peaks, the shop has become a sort of ground zero for the action sports crowd to stock up before a day playing outdoors.

 He also said business growth has exceeded expectations.
 Between retail, wholesale, and grow, the company now employs thirty-five people.
-Gray is particularly proud of that.
-“Being able to create jobs for people is pretty awesome,” he said.
+The owners are particularly proud of that.
+“Being able to create jobs for people is pretty awesome,” they concur.

 The shop sees nearly 400 customers a day; more during tourist season.
 While flower composes 50 percent of sales, cartridge and edibles sales are growing rapidly.
 That makes perfect sense to Gray: Both items are on-the-go-friendly.
 “Pre-rolls are picking up steam, too,” he said.